-I am mummy to a boy, and all that that entails (slug, snails and puppy dogs tails – Sam really does love slugs and pointing at dogs!).
+I am mummy to two boys, and all that that entails (slug, snails and puppy dogs tails – Sam really does love slugs and pointing at dogs!).
 But if I do have a future daughter then there is one thing that I would love for her to be a part of, and that I want to share with all you mum’s of teenage daughters out there.

 It is called Shine.
 It is a weekend conference run by Urban Saints for young women to grow in their faith and identity.
 It provides that vital “girl only” space that is so important for young women to feel comfortable exploring who they are in Christ.

 I am sure some people are a bit sceptical about the benefits of having a “girls only” conference – surely they can learn the same things on a normal youth weekend?!
 But girls face unique challenges as they grow up in the world at the moment – in the media, in schools and in families they are constantly bombarded with expectations and images of what they should be like.
 And no matter how much you argue that this is the same for boys, it is not nearly as bad!!!
 This affects self-esteem, self-doubt and leaves girls unclear about their identity, believing they are not good enough.

 After having the amazing opportunity to serve as a “Shine Angel” a couple of years ago, I saw the awesome transformation that God can make in the lives of these young girls who attend.
 The testimonies of girls on the website also ring true about the life-changing affect that getting closer to Jesus and seeing themselves through his loving eyes can make.